Nutrition Therapy

 • Slower glucose uptake

-• More dramatic blood sugar swings
+• More dramatic blood sugar (and mood) swings

 • Increased fatigue and inflammation